DelineaXPM/secretserver-postman/README.md

-# Secert Server Postman Collections
+# Secret Server Postman Collections

 This repository host a Postman collection for latest versions of Secret Server.
 An environment file is also included that the collections are configured to utilize.